 - There were over 23,000 truck-involved crashes in Texas in 2016;

-- In 2019 there were 452 fatal crashes with a truck-tractor or semi-truck trailer;
+- In 2019 there were 452 fatal crashes with a truck-tractors or semi-truck trailers;

 - One 2018 study showed Texas was home to 11 of the 50 most dangerous stretches of highway in the country;

-- 2017 was a record year for semi-truck related fatalities in Texas, with 559; and
+- 2017 was a record year for semi-truck-related fatalities in Texas, with 559 fatalities; and

 - Driving while too tired to do so;